 Question: What do you like to do in your leisure time?

-Q: What is your favorite type of music?
+Q: What is your favorite movie and why?

-Q: Who or what inspired you to become a teacher?
+Q: What inspired you to become a teacher?

 Q: What do you enjoy most about being a teacher?

 A: Teaching is never boring; teachers remain scholars their entire lives, and I love learning.
 Being around young people who are full of hopes and aspirations, untainted by the world, idealistic and confident they can change the world is truly rewarding and inspirational in itself.

 Q: Do you have a role model, and if you do, why is he/she your role model?